CVE-2014-6271/Shellshock

 We want the server to connect back to us.
 To do so, we are first going to bind a port on our system.
 We want a port that the server is likely to have access to, the most common are 21 (FTP), 53 (DNS), 123 (NTP), 80 (HTTP) and 443 (HTTPs) as they are probably used to keep the system up-to-date and to perform every day operations.

-We are going to bind the port 443 (You will need to run this command as root or using sudo) using the following command:
+We are going to bind the port 443 (you will need to run this command as root or using sudo) using the following command:

 # nc -l -p 443